Setting up LDAP integration

 Specifically, by sharing the passwords of accounts managed by Active Directory,

-you can centrally manage user passwords in Active Directory.
+user passwords can be centrally managed in Active Directory.

 Notes

-- Linking is only possible with Active Directory, and linking with LDAP servers other than Active Directory is not possible.
+- Integration is only supported with Active Directory; integration with LDAP servers other than Active Directory is not possible.

-- For frequently asked questions about LDAP integration, please refer to the following link. : Setting up LDAP integration
+- For frequently asked questions regarding LDAP integration, please refer to the following link. : Setting up LDAP Integration

-- Set up the information for integration with the Active Directory that manages the domain.
+- Configure the information for integration with Active Directory, which manages the domain.

-First, enable Active Directory using the following procedure.
+First, enable Active Directory using the following steps:

 -

-Click the login name in the global navigation of TimeTracker NX.
+Click your login name in the TimeTracker RX global navigation.

 -